pamburus/hl/README.md

       --man-page                    Print man page and exit
       --list-themes                 Print available themes and exit
-      --dump-index                  Print debug index metadata (in --sort mode) and exit --debug                       Print debug error messages that can help with troubleshooting
+      --dump-index                  Print debug index metadata (in --sort mode) and exit
 ```

 ## Performance